 Equipment.
-The School District will purchase and maintain a sufficient number of automated external defibrillators (AEDs) so that an AED is available on school grounds.
+The District will make best efforts, based on funding, to purchase and maintain a sufficient number of automated external defibrillators (AEDs) so that an AED is available on school grounds and athletic facilities within one to three minutes of a sudden cardiac arrest at school.
+AEDs must be easily retrievable and may not be locked or otherwise secured against public access.
 AEDs will be purchased from or through a supplier listed on the Michigan Department of Education's (MDE) list of Approved Providers for First Aid and CPR.
-Each building principal will be responsible for: notifying his or her supervisor when a sufficient number of AEDs are not available or not in working order; and, informing staff members where the AEDs are located.
+Each building principal will be responsible for: notifying his or her supervisor when a sufficient number of AEDs are not available or not in working order; and informing staff members where AEDs are located.
 Each building principal will be responsible for posting the locations of AEDs in a public place in the office and in the teachers' lounge.

 Training.
-All building administrators, 50% of sports coaches, 50% of physical education teachers and 10% of other staff members will be trained and certified in cardiopulmonary resuscitation techniques (CPR) and the use of AEDs.
+All building administrators, of high school sports coaches, members of the cardiac emergency response team, 50% of physical education teachers and 10% of other staff members will be trained and certified in cardiopulmonary resuscitation techniques (CPR) first aide and the use of AEDs.
 The School District will be responsible for securing and arranging the necessary training from or through a supplier listed on MDE's list of Approved Providers for First Aid and CPR.
-Each building principal will be responsible for informing all school staff members of the identities of trained staff members and informing his or her supervisor if the number of trained staff members falls below the requirements of this regulation.
+Each building principal will be responsible for informing all school staff members of the identities of trained staff members and the dissemination of the cardiac emergency response plan throughout their school's campus.
+Each building principle is required to continuously monitor and informing their supervisor if the number of trained staff members falls below the requirements of this regulation.
 The building principal will be responsible for conducting at least one cardiac emergency response drill per year.
+Members of the cardiac emergency response team are required to participate in at least one cardiac emergency response drill annually.